Samsung's Galaxy Buds+ deliver better sound, battery life in a pair of snug-fitting earbuds

 When the Galaxy Buds+ aren't in your ears, they'll find a home in the carrying case.

-It does double duty as it also charges the Buds+, which similar to other true wireless earbuds.
+It does double duty as it also charges the Buds+, which is similar to other true wireless earbuds.
 It's a relatively compact case that's on par with AirPods Pro, but smaller than Powerbeats Pro or the Sony WF-100XM3s.
 It can charge hardwired with USB Type-C (a cable is included in the box) or wirelessly through the Qi standard.

 And yes, it works with Wireless PowerShare on the back of your Samsung device.
 I tried this out at Unpacked with the upcoming Galaxy S20 family, and have been using it personally with a Galaxy Z Flip.
 It comes in handy.
 The case also provides an additional 11 hours of use, so 22 hours in total.